BjornL1/balance-stock/README.md

 ## Features

-   The result of the code is written to a gspread sheet which contains five different tabs further described below
+   The result of the code is written to a gspreadsheet which contains five different tabs further described below
  - Stock
-   - These values are written one time period (day, week, month) before the other sheets, which represents the stock quantity to be available before the next consumption of the items.
-Initially the gspread sheet will be populated with '0' for each item, however the user can update to another value to be used as the base before calculating next stock.
-The purpose with stock data is to display what stock level or quantity to prepare for the next production run, sales or similar.
-The stock values are calculated by multiplying the user's chosen "critical level" with the average sales from previous weeks, hence the first sales averages will be the same as the entered values.
-By using a critical level, the target is to optimize and handle temporary fluctuations e.g. avoiding to order more than necessary both for financial or physical space reasons after temporary peak in sales (which could be the case if the calculation for next stock was simply based on the previous sale).
+   - The values printed to the associated sheet for stock data are one row "offset" compared to the other sheets, meaning that for the initial run of the program the gspread sheet will be populated with '0' (unless the user has entered other data to be set at initial run) for each item in row number 2 whereas the other sheets will be empty except for the header (row number one).
+The purpose with displaying stock level one time period (representing e.g., day, week, month) ahead of the other sheets is to prepare for the next production run, sales or similar.
+The stock values are calculated by multiplying the user's chosen "critical level" with the average sales from previous weeks, hence the first initial sales averages will be the same as the entered values.
+By using a critical level, the target is to optimize and handle temporary fluctuations e.g. avoiding to order more than necessary both for financial or physical space reasons after temporary peak in sales (which could be the case if the calculation for next stock was simply based on the previous sales).
 A similar purpose is also valid for the opposite scenario where the suggested stock level can prevent the risk of delaying deliveries due to shortage.

  - Critical level
    - The "critical level" is a value that the user can choose to use as a way to control the minimum share quantities (based on sales) to be available before the next order of them.
 In the delivered code the value is integers between 1 to 50 representing 1 to 50 % of average sales, however this can easily be updated by changing these values to change the range per user request.